SereneLife Inflatable Review

 Stability

 The 10-foot SereneLife is not as stable as many of the larger boards that we tested.
-Although it's rated for a 275-pound capacity, it seems better suited for smaller, lighter passengers.
-This is especially true if you're actually trying to get somewhere.
-It can accommodate several lightweight passengers if you're just splashing around in the water, but the lack of stability might slow you down from reaching cruising speed.
+Although rated for a 275-pound capacity, it seems better suited for smaller, lighter passengers.
+This is especially true if you're actively trying to get somewhere.
+The SereneLife can accommodate several lightweight passengers if you're just splashing around in the water, but the lack of stability might slow you down from reaching cruising speed.

-Stepping onto this boat feels less stable than our highest scoring boards, but its square tail and recreational-style dimensions keep it reasonably well-balanced.
-Once you get your sea legs and gain some momentum, the platform feels more secure.
-The long center fin helps the board track in a straight line and also provides a bit of added stability in the water.
-It's a reasonably steady board for beginners, but it's not the most forgiving teacher out there.
+While stepping onto this board feels less stable than our highest-scoring models, its square tail and recreational-style dimensions keep it reasonably well-balanced.
+The platform feels more secure once you get your sea legs and gain some momentum.
+The long center fin helps the board track in a straight line and provides a bit of added stability.
+This is a reasonably steady board for beginners, but it's not the most forgiving teacher and isn't our first choice for a yoga board or rough water unless you're pretty small, have fantastic balance, or are just not that concerned about getting wet.
+There is a quite a bit of flex with this board, especially if you weigh a bit more or are in choppy water.

 Glide Performance

-A medium-size SUP, the SereneLife offers decent all-around performance for a variety of tasks, but it's not built for high speeds.
-Generally speaking, longer boards are faster boards, and this one is among the shortest in our lineup.
-The square tail shape that aids in stability also shortens the craft, ultimately slowing its glide.
+A medium-size SUP, the SereneLife offers decent all-around performance for various tasks, but it's not built for high speeds.
+Generally speaking, longer boards are faster, and this one is among the shortest in our lineup.
+The square tail shape that aids stability also shortens the craft, ultimately slowing its glide.
 The rounded nose and flat bottom also translate to casual recreation but hamper top speed.
+Still, once you gain momentum and paddle steadily, the sense of headway is pleasant enough.
+You're not fighting to push a barge through the water, but you'll lose your flow if you stop paddling for a moment.

 Maneuverability

-The SerenLife is a reasonably maneuverable board thanks to its shorter length, lighter weight, rounded nose, and flat bottom.
-This geometry that makes it somewhat less stable and a bit slower overall also allows it to plane across the surface of the water easier and allows for quicker, sharper turns.
-While turning and maneuvering are largely dependent on a paddler's skill, this board makes it easier for users of all abilities to make easier turns and to point the board in the direction that they want to go.
+The SereneLife is a reasonably maneuverable board thanks to its shorter length, rounded nose, and flat bottom.
+This geometry makes it somewhat less stable and a bit slower overall but also allows it to plane across the surface of the water easier and facilitates quicker, sharper turns.
+While turning and maneuvering largely depend on a paddler's skill, this board makes it easier for users of all abilities to make turns and point the board in the direction they want to go.

-The board's center handle makes it easy to haul this reasonably lightweight board around when it's inflated.
-Unfortunately, the lack of handles in the front and back meant that you can't share the task with anyone (a handy option for kids) and that it's tricky to grab the craft at its end to haul it in or out of the water.
-When you're ready to pack things up and head home, this board rolls up pretty easily.
-The board itself has a thinner, plasticky feel than other pricier options, allowing it to roll pretty smoothly and tightly.
+A center handle makes it easy to haul this reasonably lightweight board around when inflated.
+Unfortunately, the lack of handles in the front and back means that you can't share the task with anyone, and it's tricky to grab the craft at its end to haul it in or out of the water.
+But when you're ready to pack things up and head home, this board rolls up pretty easily.
+It has a thinner, more plasticky feel than other pricier options, which allows it to roll smoothly and tightly.
+It fits back into its carry case relatively easily.

-The pump included with the SereneLife is sturdy and connects securely to the board's valve, working well overall.
+The pump included with the SereneLife is sturdy and connects securely to the board's valve.
 Compared to other boards with larger overall volumes, this one is a breeze to inflate thanks to its smaller size.
-While pumping up a SUP by hand is never an overly exciting prospect, remember to use your legs and body weight and keep your arms as straight as you can, and you'll be ready to go in no time.
+While pumping up a SUP by hand is never an exciting prospect, remember to use your legs and body weight and keep your arms as straight as possible, and you'll be ready to go in no time.

-Offering up a package that includes everything you need to hit the water at less than half the price of most of the boards in our review, the SereneLife's value is its best feature.
-With its perceived lower durability, its lifespan can certainly be extended by carrying it by the center handle and keeping it from dragging across rocks or pavement.
+Offering a package that includes everything you need to hit the water at less than half the price of most of the boards in our review, this board's value is its best feature.
+With its perceived lower durability, its lifespan can certainly be extended by carrying it by the center handle and refraining from dragging it across rocks or pavement.
 If you do this, the board should escort you through many seasons of splashy fun.